 B.C.
 Employer Training Grant

-What's new? ̶ We've made some changes.
+What's new? ̶ We've made some changes, including increased support for forest sector workers.
 Learn more.

 WHAT IS THE B.C.
 EMPLOYER TRAINING GRANT PROGRAM?